swarna1101/BCR-Boung-Bounty/README.md

 ## Budget

-- **Total Budget:** 1,000,000 TKO tokens.
+- **Total Budget:** 1,000,000 TAIKO tokens.
-- **Reward per Valid Bug:** 50,000 - 100,000 TKO tokens.
+- **Reward per Valid Bug:** 50,000 - 100,000 TAIKO tokens.
 - **Additional Notes:** The program is ongoing and auto-renewed.
-We will top up more TKO tokens if some have been rewarded to participants.
+We will top up more TAIKO tokens if some have been rewarded to participants.

 ## Submission Process